 Quality music is the best material for teaching.
 Kodály believed that only the best music by the greatest composers and traditional (folk) music most representative of the culture are good enough for children.

 Experiencing music—hearing, developing skills, preparing to derive concepts—cannot begin too early.
 Kodály said music training should begin "nine months before the birth of the mother."

 The Kodály philosophy has been adapted worldwide.
 Emphasis on the continuing upgrade of the teacher's own musicianship continues to be a strong feature of this movement.
 It is a living philosophy constantly being reshaped by research in how children learn music in cultural settings.
-Kodály's vision complements the emerging focus on world musics by today's musicians-educators.
+Kodály's vision complements the emerging focus on world musics and popular musics by today's musicians-educators.